dnviti/web-app-CAA/README.md

 - Item ordering and visibility controls
 - Image processing placeholder (ready for implementation)

+### ✅ S3 Storage Integration
+- RAG knowledge storage and management in AWS S3 or S3-compatible services
+- Automatic fallback to local files when S3 is unavailable
+- Timestamped backups with restore functionality
+- Support for LocalStack and RustFS for development
+- Admin-only API endpoints for knowledge management
+- Health checks and monitoring for S3 connectivity

 ### ✅ API Endpoints
 All original Node.js endpoints have been implemented: